enkidevs/curriculum/sql/ddl/storing-json/storing-json-in-an-rdbms.md

 There is, however, a common requirement: tables to include JSON fields must use `UTF-8` encoding, regardless of the SQL implementation.

 ---
-## Footnotes

-[1:NoSQL]
-Because of JSON's versatility and popularity of JavaScript, a new type of database had been created to better match the needs of developers.
-They are called NoSQL (non-SQL or non-relational) databases.

----
 ## Practice

 Which of the following JSON objects is valid?